fcavalcantirj/betapostcrawler/README.md

 # betapostcrawler

-This script iterates through the likes/comments of a given facebook page and will generate a text file with a <b>unique list facebook id`s</b>.
+This script iterates through the posts of a given facebook page and will generate a text file containing a list of <b>unique list facebook id`s</b> who liked the posts.
 The output is ready to be imported from facebook ads manager to create custom audience.

 ### Basic Usage - just change the variables ###